tradle/bots/README.md

 bot.strategies.use(strategies.products)
 ```

-#### REPL globals
+#### Console globals

-as you can see in the session above, the REPL exposes a bunch of objects and functions in the global scope:
+as you can see in the session above, the console exposes a bunch of objects and functions in the global scope:

 ```
 - bot                         [Object]